gabrie30/node-active-orm/README.md

 node-active-orm
 ===============

-basic orm in an active record pattern. to get rolling with your node app.
+basic orm in an active record pattern.